holtgrewe/flynn/docs/content/architecture.html.md

 ## Log Aggregator

-The logaggregator receives syslog-formatted streams with log lines from jobs running on each flynn-host instance containing and buffers recent log lines for each app.
+The logaggregator takes log lines from jobs running on each host and buffers recent log lines for each app.
+The lines are sent from flynn-host as FC6587-framed RFC5424 syslog messages over TCP.

 Clients can get live streams of aggregated logs, and retrieve previous log messages without sending requests to every host individually.